kalkuteminal/Animation-DNA/03-Tools.md

 * **ASIGN MATERIALS** — assign materials to all polygonal object in scene.
 * **FOR SELECTED** — assign materials to selected polygonal objects.
 * **SELECT SG ALL GEO** — select shading groups of all(or only selected with button SELECT SG SEL) geometry in scene.
 * **ADD SHADER ID** — add AOV IDs for each shading group in scene if nothing selected.
 If any shading group selected — adds AOV only for selected SG.
 Using aiWriteColor method for this: create AOV and add aiWriteColor node to shading network.
+Refer to a [AOV tutorial](06-Tutorials#object-and-material-aovs) for explanation.
 * **DEL SHADER ID** — delete AOV and aiWriteColor node from network for each selected aiWriteColor node, or for all shader IDs if nothing selected.
 * **OBJECT ID** — add object AOV for each selected object(or group).
 * **ADD ASSET ID** — add object IDs for each character, asset and environment in scene.
 Based on naming selection.